vsnever/bynder_assignment_lottery/README.md

 - `POST /lotteries/close_and_draw/?lottery_date=YYYY-MM-DD`:
 Close the lottery and draw a winner.
-Admin privileges required (expects OAuth2 token).
+Admin privileges required (expects OAuth 2.0 token).

 -  `POST /ballots/?lottery_date=YYYY-MM-DD`:
 Submit a new ballot for the lottery by its closure date.
-Authentication required (expects OAuth2 token).
+Authentication required (expects OAuth 2.0 token).

 -  `GET /ballots/mine:`:
 Get all ballots submitted by the current user.
-Authentication required (expects OAuth2 token).
+Authentication required (expects OAuth 2.0 token).

 -   `GET /ballots/lottery/YYYY-MM-DD`:
 Get all ballots submitted for the lottery by its closure date.
-Admin privileges required (expects OAuth2 token).
+Admin privileges required (expects OAuth 2.0 token).

 ### API Documentation